Putting Together a Unique Magical Programme

 My cynical side is thinking most magic show programmes are more strongly influenced by the latest dealer catalogue than by careful consideration of a well-rounded audience experience.

-As with everything in putting your show together, it’s more important that you consider the question, than find the answer.
+As with everything in putting your show together, it’s more important that you consider the question, than find the ultimate answer.
 If you can think about how this next card trick is going to feel uniquely different than the previous twelve, you’re all set.
 You can leave the thimbles in the cookie tin.

 Published: April 23, 2024